Scottsdale Divorce Lawyers Near You

 As Seen On:

-Schedule a Consultation with Our Divorce and Family Law Lawyers
+Schedule a Consultation with Our Scottsdale Divorce Lawyers

 Take Control and Protect Your Future

-The lawyers at Burggraff Tash Levy know that choosing the right divorce attorney is a personal matter.
+The lawyers at BTL Family Law know that choosing the right divorce attorney is a personal matter.
 This is why you will never feel any pressure during your consultation.
-We are here to answer your questions, discuss your options, help you understand your rights, and, if we represent you in your divorce, our lawyers will guide you through every step of the process as efficiently as possible.
-We work to keep costs low so that you can start this new chapter on your life in the best position possible.
+We are here to answer your questions, discuss your options, and help you understand your rights.
+If we represent you in your divorce, our lawyers will guide you through every step of the process as efficiently as possible.
+Our family law firm works to keep costs low so that you can start this new chapter in your life in the best position possible.

 No. Arizona does not require a reason to divorce.
 Arizona is a “no-fault” divorce state meaning that parties do not have to prove any wrongdoing of the other party to obtain a divorce.
 Instead, to obtain a divorce in Arizona, the court must find that the jurisdictional requirements have been met, that the marriage is irretrievably broken, as well as a couple of other findings identified in A.R.S. §25-312.
 A finding that the marriage is irretrievably broken is a determination that there is no reasonable prospect of reconciliation.
 There are some additional requirements if you have a covenant marriage.